c-ares/c-ares/FEATURES.md

 Each server is tracked for failures relating to consecutive connectivity issues or unrecoverable response codes.
 Servers are sorted in priority order based on this metric.
-Downed servers will be brought back online either when the current highest priority has failed, or has been determined to be online when a query is randomly selected to probe a downed server.
+Downed servers will be brought back online either when the current highest priority server has failed, or has been determined to be online when a query is randomly selected to probe a downed server.

 By default a downed server won't be retried for 5 seconds, and queries will have a 10% chance of being chosen after this timeframe to test a downed server.
+When a downed server is selected to be probed, the query will be duplicated and sent to the downed server independent of the original query itself.
+This means that probing a downed server will always use an intended legitimate query, but not have a negative impact of a delayed response in case that server is still down.

 Administrators may customize these settings via `ARES_OPT_SERVER_FAILOVER`.

-In the future we may use independent queries to probe downed servers to not impact latency of any queries when a server is known to be down.

-`ARES_OPT_ROTATE` or a system configuration option of `rotate` will disable this feature as servers will be chosen at random.
-In the future we may enhance this capability to only randomly choose online servers.
+Additionally, when using `ARES_OPT_ROTATE` or a system configuration option of `rotate`, c-ares will randomly select a server from the list of highest priority servers based on failures.
+Any servers in any lower priority bracket will be omitted from the random selection.

 This feature requires the c-ares channel to persist for the lifetime of the application.